SasView/sasmodels/doc/guide/pd/polydispersity.rst

 Additional distributions are under consideration.

+**Beware: when the Polydispersity & Orientational Distribution panel in SasView is** **first opened, the default distribution for all parameters is the Gaussian Distribution.**
+**This may not be suitable.
+See Suggested Applications below.**

 .. note:: In 2009 IUPAC decided to introduce the new term 'dispersity' to replace
            the term 'polydispersity' (see `Pure Appl.
 Chem., (2009), 81(2), 351-353 <http://media.iupac.org/publications/pac/2009/pdf/8102x0351.pdf>`_